Ramakrishna Mission Residential College, Narendrapur: Academics

+There is a three-year semester system for an undergraduate degree.
+The core subjects available to a student based on the Choice Based Credit System (CBCS) are Chemistry, Computer Science, Physics, Mathematics, Statistics, Economics, English, Bengali, Sanskrit, History, Political Science, and Philosophy.

+There is a two-year semester system for a postgraduate degree.
+The courses available to a student are Chemistry, Computer Science, Physics, and English.

 Ramakrishna Mission Residential College (Autonomous), Narendrapur is also a recognised research centre under the University of Calcutta (vide Syndicate Resolution No. Permission/690/UCAC/C.U. dt.
 14.05.2015).

 The University of Calcutta has granted Ramakrishna Mission Residential College (Autonomous), Narendrapur the permission to start Vivekananda Centre for Research to conduct M. Phil./Ph.D. courses from the academic session 2015–16 (vide letter No. Permission/690/UCAC/C.U. dt.
 14.05.2015).
 The institution has the requisite infrastructure to conduct post-doctoral research work too.

 Moreover, it has been also conducting regular Ph.D. courses in physics, chemistry and mathematics.

 Rankings

-Ramakrishna Mission Residential College has ranked 19th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2022.
+Ramakrishna Mission Residential College has been ranked 19th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2022.